Moderation is not my strong suit.

 - The NUMBERS!
 Yes, you nosy people — all $$ will be revealed. 🙂

 But first … check out the pictures.

-People who blog about money tend to know each other.
-We hang out and swap stories about our websites, usually over strong margaritas.
+People who write about money tend to know each other.
+We hang out and swap stories about our websites, usually over (several) strong margaritas.

 So about two years ago, I had dinner with a blogger named Lauren Bowling, who (at the time) had just launched a site called L Bee and the Money Tree.

 (When we met, she immediately blurted out: “I thought you’d be taller!”)